 My first experience with Blizzard was with World of Warcraft when I was 14-years old.
 I played for many years as the game consumed my life.
-Then, life happened and I didn’t have the time to dedicate to game anymore as I got older.
-However, now that I am an adult I can spend my money reliving out at the old days at conventions.
-While I am relatively new at going to conventions, over the last couple of years I have been to big cons like PAX East and PAX South, and smaller cons like DreamCon and El Paso Comic Con.
+Then, life happened and I didn’t have the time to dedicate myself to games anymore as I got older.
+However, now that I am an adult I can spend my money reliving out the old days at conventions.
+While I am relatively new at going to conventions, over the last couple of years I have been too big cons like PAX East and PAX South, and smaller cons like DreamCon and El Paso Comic Con.
 That being said, I’m not a professional congoer.
 I have been wanting to go to BlizzCon since I was fourteen and I finally had the opportunity to go.

-BlizzCon runs a little differently than the typical three-day convention set up.
+BlizzCon runs a little differently than the typical three-day convention setup.
 Day one is usually picking up your pass and starting your day at the con.
 This time it was different.
 BlizzCon officially is only two days, Friday and Saturday with Thursday serving as a day zero with badge/swag pickup and pre-con parties.

 Day zero went smoothly.
 Standing in line for my badge was a lot easier than I thought given the 40,000 people expected to be in attendance.
 I was really impressed that even though the line was long it moved really fast, I stood in line for 30 minutes, all of which flew by as I watched an episode of New Girl.
 Following badge pickup, I got to move into the convention center.
 While none of the halls were open, the outer area of the Anaheim Convention Center had food trucks, vendors, and music for attendees to enjoy.